June 9, 2023

 Patrick McCaughey

-The NGV's moat was drained, the building searched and the staff questioned, but clues were scarce.
+The NGV's moat was drained and the building searched, but clues were scarce.

 The arts community's response was mixed.
 Many artists publicly decried the theft, while a smaller number recognised merit in the ACT's demands for increased arts funding.